Publications

 Modeling the rarest of the rare: A comparison between multi-species distribution models, ensembles of small models, and single-species models at extremely low sample sizes [open access]

-Climate change is associated with increased allocation to potential outcrossing in a common mixed mating species [open access]
+Climate change is associated with increased allocation to potential outcrossing in a common mixed mating species [article]

 Reciprocal gardens as gold standard to detect local adaptation in grassland species: New opportunities moving into the 21st century [open access]